mykelalvis/FT/Traveller/WORKING/Book 1.md

 The type S scout/courier is a 100-ton dispatch vessel of a type very common within human space and fully described in Book 2.
 It is the policy of the scout service to make available such surplus scout ships to selected individuals on a reserve basis.
-The vessels are (hopefully) put to good use while they are not re- quired in service, and both the ship and its pilot are available for recall to duty when needed.
+The vessels are (hopefully) put to good use while they are not re-quired in service, and both the ship and its pilot are available for recall to duty when needed.
 Only one scout ship may be acquired by a character; further receipt of this benefit results in no further effect.
 Possession of the scout ship is at the pleasure of the scout service, and it cannot be sold by the character.
 The ship may